HarinduA/HarinduA/README.md

 <h4 style="color: orange; text-align: left;">
   <b>I’m passionate IT Undergraduate at IIT Sri Lanka with experience in React.js, Node.js, and Express.js.With a focus on clean code and performance, I strive to build robust solutions for complex challenges.
-  Currently pursuing a Software Engineering degree at the Informatics Institute of Technology.
 </b>
 </h4>